-- (H) Municipal plan approvals completed in 2019; however, this task has also included review of adjacent WMO plan amendments, and review of city ordinances; \$2,000 budget recommended annually. - (I) Monitoring at the Watershed Outlet Monitoring Program (WOMP) site in Minneapolis through an agreement with Met Council (MCES).
+(H) Municipal plan approvals completed in 2019; however, this task has also included review of adjacent WMO plan amendments, and review of city ordinances; \$2,000 budget recommended annually.

+(I) Monitoring at the Watershed Outlet Monitoring Program (WOMP) site in Minneapolis through an agreement with Met Council (MCES).
 Commission is reimbursed \$5,000 from Met Council.
 Met Council pays for equipment, maintenance, power, cell service, and lab analyses.
-Monitoring protocol changed in 2017 with collection of bi-monthly samples (up from once-per-month sampling).
-Both Barr and Stantec (previously Wenck) have tasked related to WOMP activities.
+Monitoring protocol changed in 2017 with collection of bimonthly samples (up from once-per-month sampling).Both Barr and Stantec (previously Wenck) have tasked related to WOMP activities.
 Barr's 2020 & 2021 budget = \$4,500.
 Actual spent in 2020 =\$4,265.
 Station was moved in late 2020.
 In 2022, Barr portion was set at \$10,000 because MCES requested additional high flow measurements (doubling from about 6 to 12), due to the new station location.
 Stantec portion was similar to previous years at \$18,500 due to similar sampling regime.
 In 2023, Barr work proposed at \$7,500, for flow measurements.
-In 2023 Stantec portion assumes 5% increase over 2022 due to staffing cost increases; \$19,500. - (J) This item is used to make updates to the XP-SWMM model, coordinate with P8 model updates, and assist cities with model use.
-No XP-SWMM updates were performed 2019 2021 due to work on the grant funded FEMA modeling project.
+In 2023 Stantec portion assumes 5% increase over 2022 due to staffing cost increases; \$19,500.

+(J) This item is used to make updates to the XP-SWMM model, coordinate with P8 model updates, and assist cities with model use.
+No XP-SWMM updates were performed 2019 - 2021 due to work on the grant funded FEMA modeling project.
 2022 budget includes finalizing updates to the Commission's official model and flood elevations to match the "FEMA model" (this work was started in 2021 using "Surveys and Studies" budget).
-2023 budget assumes Barr will request, compile, and review information provided by the cities and flag those that are large enough/significant enough to incoporate into the XP-SWMM and P8 modelupdates.
+2023 budget assumes Barr will request, compile, and review information provided by the cities and flag those that are large enough/significant enough to incorporate into the XP-SWMM and P8 modelupdates.
 As this covers both XP-SWMM and P8, we assumed \$0 for the TMDL Implementation Reporting (P8 model update) budget.
 Based on the request from 2018-2021, we had about 60 items to review and about 40 were significant enough to incorporate into the models.
 The 2023 budget assumes about 15 developments to review in one year.
-2023 budget DOES NOT include TAC's recommendation for the Operating Budget include an annual, steady budget for model maintenance to save for years when the more time-consuming (i.e., expensive) model updates are needed and to minimize significant fluctuations in the budget.